-Remove the thermostat cap located on the cylinder head, and take off the thermostat.
-Reinstall the cap.
+Remove the thermostat cap located on the cylinder head, and take off the thermostat, Reinstall the cap.

-Remove the water plug from the portion marked "WASH".
+Remove the water plug from the portion marked "WASH" (Upper right section of drive shaft housing).
 Install the accessory flushing plug to the plug hole.